Flirting with Disaster (film): Plot

 Mel Coplin and his wife, Nancy, live in New York, near Mel's neurotic, Jewish, adoptive parents, Ed and Pearl Coplin.
 Mel and Nancy have just had their first child, and Mel won't decide on a name for their son until he can discover the identity of his biological parents.
-When Tina, an adoption agency employee, locates his biological mother's name in a database, Mel decides to meet his mother personally.
+When Tina Kelb, an adoption agency employee, locates his biological mother's name in a database, Mel decides to meet his mother personally.

 The sexy but highly incompetent Tina decides to accompany Mel, Nancy, and the newborn on a trip to San Diego to meet Mel's biological mother.
 The trip does not go as planned, and ends up becoming a tour of the United States.

 In San Diego, Mel is introduced to Valerie, a blonde Scandinavian woman with Confederate roots whose twin daughters are a head taller than Mel.
 They realize that Valerie is not Mel's biological mother, and Tina scrambles to get the correct information from the agency database.
 Meanwhile, Nancy becomes jealous as Tina and Mel begin to flirt.

 The group heads to Battle Creek, Michigan, with the hope of meeting the man whose name appears as the person who delivered infant Mel to the adoption agency.
 The man, Fritz Boudreau, turns out to be a trucker with a violent streak.
 However, when he discovers that Mel might be his son, he becomes instantly friendly and lets Mel drive his semi-trailer truck, which Mel immediately crashes into a Post Office building.

-This leads to a run-in with two ATF agents, Tony and Paul, who are in a homosexual relationship.
+This leads to a run-in with two ATF agents, Tony and Paul, who are in a relationship.
 It is discovered that Tony and Nancy went to high school together.
 Charges are dismissed, and Fritz tells Mel that he is not Mel's father, but only handled Mel's adoption because Mel's biological parents were indisposed.
 Tina locates the current address of Mel's biological parents, in rural New Mexico.
 Tony and Paul surprise everyone by deciding to tag along.